Haskell-ITA/www_haskell-ita_it_website/README.md

 ### Known Problems

-If you miss the tag `date`, Hakyll generates a not clear error message like:
+If you miss the tag `date`, and `author` Hakyll generates a not clear error message like:

      [ERROR] Missing field $posts$ in context for item 3/index.html

+In case of community pages uses `community` as author.

 ## Project Roadmap (TODO)